Estill Voice Training: Operating principles

-Power, source and filter: Estill Voice Training partitions the vocal system into the three components power, source and filter extending the existing source-filter model of speech production.
+Power, source and filter

+Estill Voice Training partitions the vocal system into the three components power, source and filter extending the existing source–filter model of speech production.
 "Power" is the source of energy producing the sound (typically the respiratory system causing air to be expelled from the lungs).
 "Source" is the component that vibrates to create the sound waves (the vocal folds).
 "Filter" is the shaping of the sound waves to create the final result (the vocal tract).
 The focus of Estill Voice Training is on the source and filter components of the vocal system and the interactions between them.

-Craft, artistry and performance magic: Estill Voice Training separates the use of voice into the "craft" of having control over the vocal mechanism, the "artistry" of expression relative to the material and context, and the "performance magic" of a speaker or singer connecting with their audience.
+Craft, artistry and performance magic

+Estill Voice Training separates the use of voice into the "craft" of having control over the vocal mechanism, the "artistry" of expression relative to the material and context, and the "performance magic" of a speaker or singer connecting with their audience.
 Estill Voice Training has a focus on the "craft" aspect and hence has also been known as "Estill voice craft" by some practitioners.

+Effort levels

-Effort levels: Estill Voice Training uses the identification and quantification of the level of work or 'effort' required for speaking and singing to help develop kinesthetic feedback.
+Estill Voice Training uses the identification and quantification of the level of work or 'effort' required for speaking and singing to help develop kinesthetic feedback.
 This approach enables a speaker or singer to recognize, locate and control the degree of effort involved in voice production.

-Dynamical systems theory and attractor states: The human vocal system is extremely complex, involving interactions between breath flow, moving structures, resonators and so on.
+Dynamical systems theory and attractor states

+The human vocal system is complex, involving interactions between breath flow, moving structures, resonators and so on.
 Estill Voice Training draws on a branch of applied mathematics known as dynamical systems theory that helps to describe complex systems.
 One key concept Estill Voice Training takes from dynamical systems theory is the notion that complex systems can have attractor states.
 Attractor states are states to which a complex system tends towards, or is attracted to, over time.
 When applied to the human vocal system, Estill Voice Training proposes there are configurations of the vocal system that are attractor states, which the speaker or singer uses habitually or tend towards.
 For example, a subject whose attractor state is for their velum (also known as the soft palate) to be in a raised position may find it requires more conscious effort to create a nasal sound than someone else whose attractor state is for their velum to be in the lowered position.

 Figures for voice

 In Estill Voice Training there are thirteen vocal exercises or "figures for voice" (named after the "compulsory figures" that figure skaters use to demonstrate proficiency).
 Each exercise or "figure" establishes control over a specific structure of the vocal mechanism, in isolation, by moving the structure through a number of positions.
 For example, the figure for velum (soft palate) control involves moving the velum through raised, partially lowered and lowered positions.
-The thirteen Figures for Voice are: